 Stephanie is an adjunct professor at George Washington University for the Semester in Washington Program and serves as a Board Member of Harlem’s IMPACT Repertory Theatre.
 Stephanie also serves as Treasurer of the Board at VoteRunLead and is President of the Board of the Woman’s Campaign School at Yale.
 Stephanie lives in New York, NY and Flagstaff, Arizona.

 Rachel Hirschberg is a top-rated political operative who has developed winning strategies for numerous political candidates and advocacy organizations on a wide range of issues, including Federal childcare, public-private partnerships, telecommunications and Congressional relations.

 She is a veteran of five presidential campaigns and got her start in fundraising when she worked for the Democratic National Committee.
 Rachel has more than 20 years of high level political and fundraising experience.
 Her extensive personal relationships throughout the core of the Democratic Party enable her to increase her clients’ ability to raise financial capital and deliver the most effective results.

 Rachel served as a Clinton Presidential Appointee for three years at the General Services Administration, where she worked with the White House, Members of Congress and staff from congressional committees.

 Rachel earned a Master of Business Administration with a Concentration in International Business at The George Washington University.
 She earned her Bachelor’s degree in Political Science and Communication Arts (TV, radio and film) at the University of Wisconsin-Madison.
-She is an adjunct professor for The George Washington University’s Semester in Washington program.
+She is an adjunct professor for The George Washington University’s Semester in Washington program and she serves on the Bipartisan Policy Center Action Board.
 Rachel lives in Bethesda, MD with her husband, son and daughter.